satellite-image-deep-learning/techniques/README.md

 * [Electrical-Substation-detection-by-fine-tunning-Segnet-Architecture](https://github.com/dksharp108/Electrical-Substation-detection-by-fine-tunning-Segnet-Architecture) -> 9th place entry
 * [electrical_substation_detection](https://github.com/thisishardik/electrical_substation_detection) -> entry using UNet, Albumentations for image augmentation, and OpenCV for computer vision tasks

+### Semantic segmentation - object counting
+When the object count, but not its shape is required, U-net can be used to treat this as an image-to-image translation problem.
+* [centroid-unet](https://github.com/gicait/centroid-unet) -> Centroid-UNet is deep neural network model to detect centroids from satellite images, with [paper](https://arxiv.org/abs/2112.06530)
+* [count-sea-lion](https://github.com/sbanerj2/count-sea-lion) -> uses keras & Count-ception network
+* [cownter_strike](https://github.com/IssamLaradji/cownter_strike) -> counting cows, located with point-annotations, two models: CSRNet (a density-based method) & LCFCN (a detection-based method)
+* [DO-U-Net](https://github.com/ToyahJade/DO-U-Net) -> an effective approach for when the size of an object needs to be known, as well as the number of objects in the image, initially created to segment and count Internally Displaced People (IDP) camps in Afghanistan

 ### Instance segmentation
 In instance segmentation, each individual 'instance' of a segmented area is given a unique lable.
 For detection of very small objects this may a good approach, but it can struggle seperating individual objects that are closely spaced.
 * [Mask_RCNN](https://github.com/matterport/Mask_RCNN) generates bounding boxes and segmentation masks for each instance of an object in the image.
 It is very commonly used for instance segmentation & object detection